 Typical symptoms are acid regurgitation and heartburn.

-Regurgitation is the perception of flow of refluxed gastric contents into the mouth or hypopharynx.
+Acid regurgitation is the perception of flow of refluxed gastric contents into the mouth or hypopharynx.

 Patients with heartburn, which is related to gastro-oesophageal reflux disease and refractory to proton pump inhibitors (PPIs), may fare better if they undergo fundoplication than medical treatment, according to a recent study.